 My courses are challenging – what’s the point of just memorizing the text?
 Instead, let’s take the information, analyze it, and apply it in new situations.

 Biology is a rapidly expanding, widely diverse discipline, embracing all aspects of life.
 At Clarke, you may have the opportunity to design your own experiments from the introductory course through your senior capstone course, using appropriate equipment and techniques in the biology laboratories.

 Our Biology Department provides a challenging yet supportive learning environment to foster your personal and intellectual growth.
 We educate our students to be scientifically literate as well as socially and environmentally responsible citizens.

 You will develop skills important to the scientific process including hypothesis formation; critical reading of the scientific literature; and collection, interpretation, and dissemination of results.
 Your learning will be hands-on and visual.
 You will see and do, not just listen.
-In addition to 33 to 36 hours in class and performing lab work, students will produce a capstone project of experimental laboratory or field research, or develop a research proposal.
+In addition to 33 to 36 hours in class and performing lab work, students will produce a capstone project which may involve experimental lab or field research, or development of a research proposal.